Garlic-Rubbed T-Bones with Burgundy Mushrooms Recipe

-There are two reasons to marinate – to add flavor or tenderize.
-T-bone steak is a fairly tender cut, so punch up the flavor using loads of garlic. —Kevin Black, Cedar Rapids, Iowa
+T-bone steak is a fairly tender cut, so there's no need to marinate.
+Punch up the flavor using loads of garlic. —Kevin Black, Cedar Rapids, Iowa

 - 12 garlic cloves, minced or sliced